Arrive in Quito, Ecuador

 Payments will be due based on the schedule above.
 All reservations require a deposit to confirm reservation of your space.
 For reservations made after a due date, all past payments will be due with registration.
 By sending your initial deposit, you agree to accept our payment schedule and cancellation policy as a contract.
 If payments are still outstanding two weeks after the due date, your space may be forfeited.

 Refunds are given depending on the time left before departure according to the following table.
 The cancellation fee of $300 per person can be applied toward another tour if reserved within six months of the cancelled trip's departure date.
 Cancellations are non-transferrable.
-We strongly recommend you consider purchasing trip cancellation insurance that could reimburse your trip costs in the event of your cancellation.
+Consider purchasing trip cancellation insurance that could reimburse your trip costs in the event of your cancellation.

 |Dates||Forfeited Amount per Person|

-Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) no later than the night of May 12, 2018.
-Depart from Quito (UIO) anytime on or after May 30, 2018.
+Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) no later than 4:00pm on June 6.
+Depart from Quito (UIO) anytime on or after June 24.

-Flights we book for you: The round-trip flights between Quito and the Galápagos (Baltra Airport).
-The cost of this round trip booking will be added to your final trip balance.
+Flights we book for you: Round-trip flights between Quito (UIO) and Baltra (GPS).
+The cost of this round-trip booking will be added to your final trip balance.

 Don’t let a fear of seasickness keep you away!
 For all but the most sensitive, seasickness is rarely a problem in the Galápagos.
 Because we are close to the islands most of the time, the seas tend to be gentle and the few open-ocean passages will be overnight.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
 Even those who have experienced seasickness reported that the charm and beauty of the islands and their incredible wildlife were well worth the temporary discomfort.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.